 - Distributed for: Walter Chapin Simpson Center for the Humanities, University of Washington

-- Series: Short Studies from the Walter Chapin Simpson Center for the Humanities, University of Washington, Seattle
+- Series: Walter Chapin Simpson Center for the Humanities, University of Washington

 The essays and responses in this volume focus on the sites where flesh and information productively intermingle, including the strange connections between LSD and DNA research, the implications of computer-assisted surgery, and the role of the human body in virtual reality installations.

-Phillip Thurtle is a lecturer in the School of Communications and the Comparative History of Ideas Program at the University of Washington, where he is Co-Director of the New Media Research Lab.
-Robert E. Mitchell received his doctorate from the University of Washington in Comparative Literature, where he is a Lecturer.
+Phillip Thurtle is a lecturer in the School of Communications and the Comparative History of Ideas Program at the University of Washington, where he is co-director of the New Media Research Lab.
+Robert E. Mitchell is a lecturer in comparative literature at the University of Washington.
 Contributors include Richard Doyle, N. Katherine Hayles, Timothy Lenoir, Peter Oppenheimer, Steven Shaviro, and Kathleen Woodward.